 Would you like more flowers in your garden, but are struggling to buy plants?
-Now’s the perfect time to grow flowers from seed.
+Spring is the perfect time to starting growing flowers from seed.
 If you’re new to growing plants from seed, it can seem a little daunting.
 To make it simple for you, we’ve picked out some of the easiest flowers you can grow from seed – so you can look forward to a summer full of colour for just the price of a few packs of seed.
-And the great news is, now’s the ideal time to get started.
 You can sow many of these seeds straight out in the garden, in a patch of bare soil.
 Or, if you don’t have space in the ground, you can grow them in pots and containers too.
 Watch our seed sowing guide to help you get started and then browse our list of easy flowers.

 How to sow your seeds outside